AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-content-fragment.md

         * **None**: Select this option if you don’t want to apply any condition on the published output.
-        * **Using DITAVAL**: Select DITAVAL file(s) to generate output, which includes specific content.
+        * **Using DITAVAL**: Select the DITAVAL file to generate output, which includes specific content.
 You can select the DITAVAL file using the browse dialog or by typing the file path.
         * **Using attributes**: You can define condition attributes in your DITA topics.
 Then, select the condition attribute in the condition preset to publish the relevant content.
         >[!NOTE]
         >